Teaching Assistants

 Shelby Davis | sdavis27@cougarnet.uh.edu

-Shelby Davis is a third year Ph.D. student and teaching assistant in the department of political science.
+Shelby Davis is a Ph.D. student and teaching assistant in the department of political science.
 She studies international relations and comparative politics, with specific research interests in gender, war, and terrorism.
 She graduated summa cum laude from Siena College with a B.A. in Political Science and graduated from the University of North Carolina at Charlotte with an M.S. in Criminal Justice, where her research focused on the Haqqani Network and Afghan terrorist organizations.
 Her work at the University of Houston focuses on gender dynamics within terrorist organizations.

 Sebastian Ege | slege@cougarnet.uh.edu